Written by Michael Mann

 In this scene near the end of the movie, McCauley is driving to freedom with Eady at his side.
 His boss calls him, tells him he’s safe… then gives him the secret location of one loose end…

-If we’re not yelling at the screen, we’re tapping our feet, holding our breath, pleading with the likable criminal to take the woman and run.
+We’re tapping our feet, holding our breath, screaming at the screen, pleading with the likable criminal to take the woman and run.
 Even the cinematography spurs the dilemma: just after McCauley says, “Home free,” white light bathes the frame.
 But it’s not enough.

-When discussing the movie Heat, there are at least twenty scenes that are more memorable.
-This one doesn’t have flashy acting; there’s no witty banter or awesome shootouts… just drama.
+There are at least twenty more memorable scenes in Heat.
+This one doesn’t have flashy acting.
+There’s no witty banter or awesome shootouts.
+Just drama.